1978 Indianapolis 500: Practice

 On Wednesday May 10, Mario Andretti turned a practice lap of 201.838 mph, faster than the track record.
 Minutes later, Danny Ongais upped the best speed to 201.974 mph.
 On Thursday May 11, rookie Rick Mears also joined the coveted "200 mph club" in practice.
 Johnny Rutherford (199.2 mph) and A. J. Foyt (199.158 mph) were also within striking distance.

 On Friday May 12, the final day of practice before pole qualifying was scheduled to be held, Mario Andretti shattered the unofficial track record, turning a lap of 203.482 mph.
 Also over 200 mph were Mears, Rutherford, and Foyt.
 Tom Sneva, the driver who broke the 200 mph barrier a year earlier, was the slowest of the three Penske cars, managing only a 196.3 mph lap during practice.

 The rainout of time trials complicated the schedule for Mario Andretti.
-He was forced to leave the track and fly to Zolder for the Grand Prix of Belgium.
+He was forced to leave the track and fly to Zolder for the Belgian Grand Prix which he won driving the Lotus 79 for the first time.
 Arrangements were being made for another driver to qualify the car for him, and he would return to the cockpit for race day.
 With no track activity possible at Indy for Sunday, A. J. Foyt flew to Talladega and finished third in the NASCAR Winston 500.

 During the second week of practice, Pancho Carter and Tom Sneva joined the "200 mph club."
 Sneva had a hand-timed lap of about 203.1 mph, inching closer to Andretti's mark from the previous week.
 Danny Ongais destroyed his primary car in a crash in turn four on Tuesday May 16.
 He was not seriously injured, but would have to qualify with his back-up car.